The Top Search Engines in 2024 [Including 17 Google Alternatives]

 4. Yandex

-Russian search engine Yandex has roughly 2% of the worldwide market share.
-However, it is the most widely used search engine in its home country, with Google holding the number two spot.
+Russian search engine Yandex has roughly 1.62% of the worldwide market share, but in its home country, that skyrockets to nearly 71%.
+(Google holds the number two spot.)
 If you do business globally and are looking to reach Russian customers, there are a few things to keep in mind.

-For example, Yandex has many quality indicators or badges it can display alongside search results.
-One of the most prominent is the site quality index or SQI which indicates how useful your site is to users.
+For example, Yandex has many quality indicators, or badges, that it can display alongside search results.
+One of the most prominent is the site quality index (SQI), which indicates how useful your site is to users.

-Like Google, Yandex also takes into consideration whether or not a user’s query has local intent and will display regional-dependent results.
+Like Google, Yandex considers whether a user’s query has local intent, and it will display regional-dependent results.
 To account for this, you’ll need to go into Yandex’s webmaster tools and set a site region.

 5. DuckDuckGo